SolaceProducts/pubsubplus-gcp-quickstart/README.md

 First, decide which [Solace PubSub+ message broker](https://docs.solace.com/Solace-SW-Broker-Set-Up/Setting-Up-SW-Brokers.htm ) and version is suitable to your use case.

-Note: You can skip this step if using the default settings.
+**Note:** You can skip the rest of this step if using the default settings.
 By default this project installs the Solace PubSub+ software message router, Standard Edition from the latest Docker image available from Docker Hub.

 The Docker image reference can be: